Simple-Configuration-Server/simple-configuration-server/README.md

 configuration files, configurations hosted using the SCS can be be completely stored in GIT repositories.
-An example of what such a repository would look like, including a more elaborate illustration of SCS features and a recipe for using GitLab CI/CD to build docker images that include your configuration can be found in the [example-scs-configuration](https://github.com/tom-brouwer/example-scs-configuration) repository.
+An example of what such a repository would look like, including a more elaborate illustration of SCS features and a recipe for using GitHub Workflows to build docker images that include your configuration can be found in the [example-scs-configuration](https://github.com/tom-brouwer/example-scs-configuration) repository.

 ## 2 Configuration